shantanuparab-tr/lerobot/examples/12_use_trossen_ai.md

-This tutorial explains how to use [Aloha and Aloha 2 stationary](https://www.trossenrobotics.com/aloha-stationary) with LeRobot.
+This tutorial explains how to use [Trossen AI Stationary](https://www.trossenrobotics.com/aloha-stationary) with LeRobot.

 ## Setup